• 2731 6316

 • To create unconventional employment opportunities for graduates with intellectual disability so as to increase their career-related self-efficacy;

-• To promote inclusive community education by means of innovative audio-visual technologies and adventure-based activities.
+• To promote inclusive community education through innovative audio-visual technologies and adventure-based activities.

 Service Features